Grad Student Conference Travel

 2. To fund international travel for thesis or dissertation research.

 Note that the maximum Graduate Student Research Support award is generally reduced by the amount of any Graduate Student Travel Support awarded in the same year.
-Departments with restricted accounts for student research should contact the CAS Associate Dean for Research to discuss providing matching support.
+Departments with restricted accounts for student research should contact the CAS Associate Dean for Graduate Studies to discuss providing matching support.
 Student awardees are required to present their results at the Robyn Rafferty Mathias Student Research Conference in the spring.
 Students who previously received funding from this program must include in their proposals a description of how those funds were used.

 Download: Graduate Student Research Support Announcement and Application (writable PDF).
 For more information about signing and saving writable PDFs, please review this FAQ.
 Both students and faculty advisors are encouraged to sign digitally.
 Alternatively, the form may be printed, signed, scanned, and emailed to email@example.com.